TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

    :attr:`~SSLContext.verify_mode` must be set to :data:`CERT_OPTIONAL` or :data:`CERT_REQUIRED`, and you must pass *server_hostname* to :meth:`~SSLContext.wrap_socket` in order to match the hostname.
-Enabling hostname checking automatically sets :attr:`~SSLContext.verify_mode` from :data:`CERT_NONE` to :data:`CERT_REQUIRED`.
+Enabling hostname checking automatically sets :attr:`~SSLContext.verify_mode` kutoka :data:`CERT_NONE` to :data:`CERT_REQUIRED`.
 It cannot be set back to :data:`CERT_NONE` as long as hostname checking is enabled.
 The :data:`PROTOCOL_TLS_CLIENT` protocol enables hostname checking by default.